pkamra/recommendation-engine-full-stack/README.md

 - Choose the default user profile.
 Choose "Create an IAM Role" for permissions associated with the User Profile.
 In the popup choose appropriate s3 buckets.
 ![plot](newrole.png) <br/>
 ![plot](s3bucket.png) <br/>
 - Note down the name of the newly created Role.
-In my case it started with AmazonSageMaker-ExecutionRole-xxxxxx
+In my case it started with AmazonSageMaker-ExecutionRole-xxxxxx.
+- In IAM, add glue:CreateTable policy to the above  AmazonSageMaker-ExecutionRole-xxxxxx Role.

 #9)The creation of the new domain will take a few minutes.
 <Creation of the new domain takes about 5 minutes>